home-assistant/home-assistant.io/source/_components/switch.rflink.markdown

 ha_release: 0.38
 ---

-The `rflink` component support devices that use [RFLink gateway firmware](http://www.nemcon.nl/blog2/), for example the [Nodo RFLink Gateway](https://www.nodo-shop.nl/nl/21-rflink-gateway).
+The `rflink` component support devices that use [RFLink gateway firmware](http://www.nemcon.nl/blog2/), for example, the [Nodo RFLink Gateway](https://www.nodo-shop.nl/nl/21-rflink-gateway).
 RFLink gateway is an Arduino firmware that allows two-way communication with a multitude of RF wireless devices using cheap hardware (Arduino + transceiver).

+## {% linkable_title Configuration %}

-First you have to set up your [rflink hub](/components/rflink/).
+First, you have to set up your [rflink hub](/components/rflink/).

 The RFLink component does not know the difference between a `switch` and a `light`.
 Therefore all switchable devices are automatically added as `light` by default.

 RFLink switch/light ID's are composed of: protocol, id, switch.
 For example: `newkaku_0000c6c2_1`.

-Once the ID of a switch is known it can be used to configure it as a switch type in HA, for example to add it to a different group, hide it or configure a nice name.
+Once the ID of a switch is known it can be used to configure it as a switch type in HA, for example, to add it to a different group, hide it or configure a nice name.

 Configuring a device as switch with a nice name: